top of page

 📍 Location: Cast Iron Culture, Ludlow SY8 1EN

-🥋 Programs offered: Adults & Kids classes (Gi & No-Gi)
+🥋 Programs Offered: Adults & Kids classes (Gi & No-Gi)

-💷 Free trial available?
+💷 Free Trial Available?
 Yes

-Club summary:
+Club Summary

 ✅ Pros

-• Strong community ethos
+• Strong community ethos with a passionate, competition-tested instructor.

 ❌ Cons

-• Relatively new and still growing its student base
+• Still growing its student base.

-#2 SBG Shropshire: Shrewsbury
+2. SBG Shropshire: Shrewsbury

 SBG shropshire logo